This will be our website for GEOL-G 437, Synoptic Meteorology. I'll be adding more to it as we get closer to January.

 - Option 2: I can loan you one of my copies for the semester.
 (Yes, I have enough.)

 - Option 3: If you're staying in the field, you should buy one on Amazon.
-As of 16 December, there are 4 copies available for $10 plus shipping.
+As of 10 October, there are copies available for under $20.

 - Homeworks, "Labs," Map Assignments, etc.: 40%